tAndreani/IPVARIABLE/README.md

 ![workflow2](https://user-images.githubusercontent.com/6462162/46674868-80910a00-cbdd-11e8-950b-30cd51a87cff.png)

+###### Fig. 1) In the workflow: ENCODE experiments are selected according to standard parameters, peaks are mapped to genomic bins of a defined window size and a sliding window is used to compute a reproducibility score.
+Regions with a specific score are tested for significance and enriched with gene regulatory features.

 # Experimental Design: define suitable set of experiments from ENCODE project
 We selected ENCODE experiments for four different proteins according to the following standard criteria:
 1) from the same cell line